-(Last update: Jan.
-5, 2018.
+(Last update: June 3, 2018.
 No substantial changes since the original post, only very very minor quantitative changes.
-Latest update adds a link and brief discussion of new data on the gender balance of ecology PhD recipients and postdocs.
+A recent update adds a link and brief discussion of new data on the gender balance of ecology PhD recipients and postdocs.
 Those data provide useful context for the data I compiled.)

 Like last year, this year I once again quantified the gender balance of newly-hired tenure-track asst. professors in ecology and allied fields at N. American colleges and universities.
 I also conducted a poll asking readers what they expected me to find.
 Click the link to the poll for details on how I compiled the data, and why I went with a gender binary even though that’s not ideal.